ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 * A `schema` field, containing the location of the [JSON schema][json-schema] against which the `data` field should be validated.

 The `data` field should be flat, not nested.

+`trackUnstructEvent` can also be passed an array of custom contexts as an additional final parameter.
+See [Contexts](#custom-contexts) for more information.

 [Back to top](#top)
 [Back to JavaScript technical documentation contents][contents]